wwwehr/nearai/docs/agents.md

 ```

 ### Signed messages
 NearAI authentication is through a Signed Message: a payload signed by a Near Account private key.
+(How to [Login with NEAR](login.md))

 If you need one for manual testing, you can `nearai login` then copy the auth section from your `~/.nearai/config.json`.